 Before we go into the 5 important steps for building your managed services bundle, keep these client selling points in mind:

 Customers have more than one IT need.
 When you combine multiple products and services within a bundle, they get a comprehensive solution that produces greater results as a whole than as individual parts.

 Here’s a great way to look larger in the eyes of your clients and prospects.
 Your bundle is your gateway to becoming a one-stop shop for all your clients’ business needs, including security and backup.
-You should even add an e-learning solution that will help increase their adoption of Office 365, allowing them to see a bigger return on their investment.
+You should even add an e-learning solution that will help increase their adoption of Microsoft 365, allowing them to see a bigger return on their investment.

 Over time, you can update your bundle to better meet their needs and branch out into other solutions, such as Dynamics 365, Azure and Cloud PBX.